RadiantBlockchain/radiant-node/doc/build-unix.md

 ### Memory Requirements

 C++ compilers are memory-hungry.
-It is recommended to have at least 1.5 GB of memory available when compiling Bitcoin Cash Node.
+It is recommended to have at least 1.5 GB of memory available when compiling Radiant Node.
 On systems with less, gcc can be tuned to conserve memory with additional CXXFLAGS:

 ```bash